DevMountain/Hosting-Digital-Ocean/describe-one-step.md

 The first time you access your droplet, you need to install Node/npm so you can manage and run your code.

-- `apt-get update && apt-get dist-upgrade` to update the software Linus know about.
+- `apt update && apt upgrade` to update the software Linux know about.
-- `apt-get install nodejs -y;apt-get install npm -y;`.
+- `apt install nodejs -y;apt install npm -y;`.
 This will install vs 4.2 of node and npm.
 While it's nice that ubuntu wants to make sure it has a stable version of node.

 - `npm i -g n;` Globally installs a program called n that we can use to select what version of node we want to be running.
 - `n stable;` Tell n to update us to the latest stable release (you can instead specify the version you want if you need a specific version ie n 8.4.2)